robertdebock/ansible-vault-transit-migrator/README.md

 - The secrets engine should exist on the target ("Vault B").
 - The keys are stored locally on disk, please ensure to cleanup these files.
-- Keys are made un-exportable, no matter what state they were in.
+- Keys on the source are made un-exportable, no matter what state they were in.

 ## Setup